al1brn/geonodes/generation/docgen/doc/projectdocumentation.md

 Project documentation

 Building project documentation follows the following steps:
-1. Creating the modules
+1. Create the modules, typically by loading source files
-2. Adding the classes to document.
+2. Add the classes to document.
 The classes must be documented in a module
-3. Adding documentation
+3. Add documentation
 4. Compile the documentation to build links between pages
 5. Write the documentation files